kafischer/opencharacter.ai-discordbot/README.md

 `/create ...`

-Creates a digital soul in a channel
+Creates a character in a channel

 `/list ...`

-Lists the souls in a channel
+Lists the characters in a channel

 `/update ...`

-Changes a specific soul parameter
+Changes a specific character parameter

 `/disintegrate ...`

-Destroys a soul
+Destroys a character

 `/whois ...`

-Tells you about a soul
+Tells you about a character

 `/newroom ...`